Story #4294

 - All the meta-data handling and creation of declarative_content stays in the first stage and is not distributed across several stages.

-Updated by mdellweg over 5 years ago
+Updated by mdellweg almost 6 years ago

 Thank you gmbnomis for bringing this up.
 I had to move away from this implementation, because i did not see a method to work around #4296 on the plugin side.